MireilleBF/RIMELBook/what-is-the-relation-between-adding-functionality-bug-fixing-and-code-quality.md

 ## Abstract

 In this question we will try to highlight any relation between adding functionality, bug fixing, and degradation or improvement of code quality.
 We hope to highlight an overall trend in the quality of the code over time.

 The idea is that we take several criteria on the quality of the code that we are going to determine and we look at the evolution over time.We are looking for a correlation between the addition of functionalities or the correction of bugs and the quality of the code and looks at several curves if the evolution of the quality corresponds or not to the correction of bugs or the addition of functionalities, etc.

 ## Problematic

-The importance of our question comes from the relation between the code changes and its quality,we are trying to verify the rumors that say  is a perception that when new features are added to a system that those added and modified parts of the  source-code are more fault prone.
+The importance of our question comes from the relation between the code changes and its quality,we are trying to verify the rumors that say there  is a perception that when new features are added to a system that those added and modified parts of the  source-code are more fault prone.
 Many have argued that new code and new features are defect prone due to immaturity, lack of testing, as well unstable requirements also we find that frequently changed code is often buggy.

 > @mbf : vous ne pouvez pas vous baser sur des rumeurs, il vous faut des références qui étayent vos propos.
 Ou bien vérifiez autour de vous par un mini sondage ou bien contentez vous de faire référence à Lehman.